drupal-mentoring/pain-points-of-contribution/README.md

 Note:
 - KG
+- We are talking about pain points of contribution but lets talk first...
+What is a contribution?
 -  Contribution is organizing sprints,camps, meet ups, documentation, manual testing, design review, UX but here we are going to talk mainly about code contribution.